 - The Scout Cavalry line has +2 Line of Sight.

 The Mongols are among the better civilizations for beginners for the following reasons:

 - The Nomads technology is highly forgiving for new players who are prone to attacks.

 - Having speed-boosted Siege units means you have an unfair advantage over civilizations with weak defenses.

 - If Scout Cavalry and Cavalry Archers are used properly, you can have a really good early and mid-game.

-A personal suggestion would be to not just stick to a single civilization and try out as much as you can among them.
+A personal suggestion would be to not just stick to these civilizations for beginners and try out other ones as well.
 You should definitely move onto other civilizations and try your hand at them.
 Each of these (and other) civilizations will suit you solely based on your playing style and in-game strategies.